rxstack/platform-callbacks/README.md

 ### <a name="callbacks-rename"></a> rename

-Rename property in data and removes the original one.
+Rename property and removes the original one.

 Available on: